sarathcrajeevan/ai-zoology-drug-dev/3_tags/spin.md

 objects looks same after 360 degree rotation

-electrons have a spin of 1/2 this object looks same after 720 degree of rotation
+[[electron]]s have a spin of 1/2 this object looks same after 720 degree of rotation

 anti electron means positrons have a spin of 1/2 it related to relativity